 The whole growing old thing sucks balls, and, as I said, I’ve been feeling it lately.
 In fact, yesterday I finally applied for my Social Security benefits (to start this coming January).
 I’m officially an old fart now!

 A couple of weeks ago, I was furious with Dell Computer (and technology companies in general tend to give me heartburn — Google is really pissing me off these days, too — I am not very happy with YouTubeTV, for just one example, but that’s all a post for another day).

 It’s not that the Dell things have gotten any better (I never did hear back from that last guy), but my anger tends to be like a pine fire: burns hot and quick.
 I get over it pretty fast.
 There’s no point in carrying anger around.

-That doesn’t change that certain situations, every time I’m forced into thinking about them, don’t piss me off all over again, but I don’t carry grudges (let alone nurse them).
+That doesn’t change the fact that certain situations, every time I’m forced into thinking about them, piss me off all over again.
+But I don’t carry grudges (let alone nurse them).

 One of the best lines I ever heard was: “It is what it is.”
 (A fine variation on que será será or c’est la vie.)